rider-rebooted/win_brenda_installer/README.md

 Install Python 2.7 onto Windows

 Download the "win_brenda_installer.py" file and move it to your "C:\Python27" directory.
 Shift-right click an empty space in the explorer folder and select "open command window here".
-Type "python win_brenda_installer.py to run the installer.
+Type "python win_brenda_installer.py" to run the installer.
+It assumes you already have s3 project and frame buckets set up and ready to go.